imlautaro/supauth/README.md

 ## Features

 -   Sign up with email and password
--   Sign in with providers (Google & GitHub)
+-   Sign in with providers
 -   Auth middlewares

 This layer is based on the [oxecore](https://github.com/imlautaro/oxecore) layer which includes the UnoCSS, Nuxt-Icon and VueUse modules by default, although you can expect that in the future it will not have dependencies that alter your project outside of the login screens.

 ## To do

--   Accept all providers
 -   Add magic-link login
 -   Internationalization
 -   Reset password page